SiLab-Bonn/Embedded-System-Lab/docs/source/sar-adc.rst

 .. admonition:: Exercise 0.
 A bit of theory

   #.
 Show that the output voltage of an R-2R ladder is defined by the formula given above (derive the equation).
 Hint: Start with a 1-bit DAC and calculate its output impedance.
 Does it depend on the switch setting?
-What ar the two voltage levels the 1-b DAC can produce?
+What are the two voltage levels the 1-b DAC can produce?
 Then, derive a formalism for an n-bit DAC.
   #.
 Make a plot of an non-ideal ADC transfer curve and explain the terms offset, gain, dynamic range, DNL, INL, missing bits
   #.
 Derive the formulas to calculate DNL and INL from a code density histogram.
   #.
 What is the differential non-linearity of an ideal ADC?